Looking for new ways to grow your customer base? Don’t forget about wowing the customers you already have to generate more word-of-mouth marketing.

 What is amplified word of mouth vs. organic word of mouth?

-Word-of-mouth marketing (word-of-mouth advertising) can be divided into two main types or categories: amplified word of mouth and organic word of mouth.
+Word-of-mouth marketing can be divided into two main types or categories: amplified word of mouth and organic word of mouth.

 Amplified word-of-mouth marketing is directly encouraged by your business via a marketing campaign.
 Within the campaign, businesses will usually use some sort of reward to motivate this word of mouth.
 Amplified word of mouth strategies are also easy to track, since they are tied to a campaign.